laravel-ready/laravel-starter/README.md

 `docker-compose.yml` use `.env` file for configurations.
 So, you need to rename `.env-example` to `.env` and fill it with your own credentials.
 Then you can run `docker-compose up -d` to start the stack.

+## 👍 Suggested Tools

+- Use [command aliases](https://github.com/EgoistDeveloper/dev-aliases) to save time and make your development environment more comfortable.

 ## 💧 Versioning

 This project follows laravel major versioning and every minor and patch version is about to be this template.